tagnja/blog/source/draft/java-basic-concurrency-deep-understanding.md

 Reentrant Synchronization

-Allowing a thread acquire the same lock more than once enable reentrant synchronization.
+Allowing a thread to acquire the same lock more than once enable reentrant synchronization.

 **Atomic Access**

 Common Atomic Actions

-- Reads and writes are atomic for reference variables and for most primitive variable (except `long` and `double`).
+- Reads and writes are atomic for reference variables and for most of primitive variables (except `long` and `double`).
 - Reads and writes are atomic for all variable declared `volatile` (including `long` and `double` variables)

 Atomic actions cannot be interleaved, so they can be used without fear of thread interference.
-However this does not eliminate all need to synchronize atomic actions, because memory consistency errors are still possible.
-Using `volatile` variables reduces the risk of memory consistency errors, because any write to a `volatile` variable establishes a happens-before relationship with subsequent reads of the same variable.
+However, this does not eliminate all need to synchronize atomic actions, because memory consistency errors are still possible.
+Using `volatile` variables reduce the risk of memory consistency errors, because any write to a `volatile` variable establishes a happens-before relationship with subsequent reads of the same variable.

 Using simple atomic variable access is more efficient than accessing these variables through synchronized code, but requires more care by the programmer to avoid memory consistency errors.
 Some of the classes in the `java.util.concurrent` package provide atomic methods that do not rely on synchronization.